 There are as many jerky recipes as there are people making jerky.
 This basic recipe is great “as is” but also a fine platform for tinkering.

 Meat and veggies on a stick over a grill.
 What’s not to love?
 Boneless dove breasts are delicious and the perfect size.
 But this recipe includes a game changing trick (see what I did there?) that works with any kabob-based culinary adventure.

 This is a standard recipe meant for chicken breast or veal, both naturally quite tender.
 Venison or any tough cut should be tenderized first unless you have an exceptionally tender cut.

-This is a recipe for a basic brown stock, using bones and meat from just about any fish, game, or livestock.
+This is a basic recipe for brown stock, using bones and meat from just about any seafood, game, or livestock.
 Click here for a detailed treatise on stock.